+Kapil Dhingra, M.B.B.S. is chair of the LAVA Therapeutics board of directors.
+Dr. Dhingra is a medical oncologist and a physician-scientist with a proven track record in academic research, patient care and drug development.
+He served as vice president, head of the oncology disease biology leadership team and head of oncology clinical development at Hoffmann-La Roche (“Roche”), during which he led numerous drug approvals, including Herceptin®, Tarceva® and Avastin®.
+Prior to joining Roche, he worked in the oncology clinical development group at Eli Lilly and Company.
 Dr. Dhingra has served as a faculty member at The University of Texas M.D.
-Anderson Cancer Center, Indiana University School of Medicine, and Memorial Sloan Kettering Cancer Center.
-Dr. Dhingra is currently a member of the Boards of Directors of Black Diamond Therapeutics, Inc., Replimune, Inc., Five Prime Therapeutics, Inc., Autolus Therapeutics plc, and Median Technologies, and he has previously served on the boards of several successful biotech companies, including Biovex, Micromet, Algeta, YM Biosciences, Epitherapeutics, Advanced Accelerator Applications, and Exosome Diagnostics.
+Anderson Cancer Center, Indiana University School of Medicine and Memorial Sloan Kettering Cancer Center.
+Dr. Dhingra is currently a member of the boards of directors/supervisors of Black Diamond Therapeutics, Inc., Replimune, Inc., Inc., Autolus Therapeutics plc, Median Technologies, Servier, Curie Therapeutics and Kirilys Therapeutics.
+He previously served on the boards of several successful biotech companies, including Biovex, Micromet, Algeta, YM Biosciences, Epitherapeutics, Advanced Accelerator Applications, Exosome Diagnostics and Five Prime.
 He is a member of the NCI Experimental Therapeutics Panel.
-Dr. Dhingra founded KAPital Consulting, LLC in 2008, a company dedicated to helping biotechnology, pharmaceutical, and diagnostic companies realize the clinical and commercial advances in oncology.
-Dr. Dhingra obtained his M.B.B.S. degree from the All India Institute of Medical Sciences in New Delhi, India.
-He completed his residency in internal medicine at Lincoln Medical and Mental Health Center, New York Medical College and completed his fellowship in hematology and oncology at Emory University School of Medicine.
+Dr. Dhingra founded KAPital Consulting, LLC in 2008, a company dedicated to helping biotechnology, pharmaceutical and diagnostic companies realize the clinical and commercial advances in oncology.
+Dr. Dhingra obtained his bachelor of medicine-bachelor of surgery degree from the All India Institute of Medical Sciences in New Delhi, India.
+He completed his residency in internal medicine at Lincoln Medical and Mental Health Center, New York Medical College and completed his fellowship in hematology and oncology at Emory University School of Medicine in Atlanta.

-Stefan Luzi joined Gilde Healthcare in 2015.
-He is focusing on venture and growth capital investments in the biopharmaceutical and life science instruments sectors.
-He led the investment in Lava Therapeutics B.V. and was part of several other investments.
-He represents Gilde on the boards of Lava Therapeutics B.V. and Lumicks B.V.
-Prior to joining Gilde, Stefan worked at Merck KGaA where he completed several international assignments including the Global Business Intelligence and MS Ventures divisions.
-Additionally, he was involved in various consulting projects spanning the pharmaceutical and chemical departments at Merck and co-moderated Merck Serono’s innovation competitions.
-Stefan holds a MSc in Biotechnology degree from ETH Zurich (Switzerland) and a MPhil in Bioscience Enterprise degree from the University of Cambridge (UK).
-He also completed a PhD program with Sir Gregory Winter at the MRC Laboratory of Molecular Biology in Cambridge (UK), where he developed a bicyclic peptide-based drug discovery platform.
+Stefan Luzi, Ph.D. joined Gilde Healthcare in 2015.
+He focuses on venture and growth capital investments in the biopharmaceutical sector.
+He led several investments and currently represents Gilde on the boards of LAVA Therapeutics B.V., Amphista Therapeutics Ltd. and Lumicks B.V.
+Prior to joining Gilde, Dr. Luzi worked at Merck KGaA where he completed international assignments in the global business intelligence and M ventures divisions.
+Dr. Luzi received a bachelor of science degree in biology and master of science degree in biotechnology from the Swiss Federal Institute of Technology Zurich (ETH) and a master of philosophy degree in bioscience enterprise from the University of Cambridge.
+He completed his doctor of philosophy degree with Nobel Laureate Sir Gregory Winter at the MRC laboratory of molecular biology in Cambridge, where he developed a bicyclic peptide-based drug discovery platform.